TommyTran732/Windows-Setup/Windows Settings/Windows Security.md

 ### Cloud-delivered protection

 This sends hashes and file paths to Microsoft.
 Whether to keep this on or not depends on the threat model.
+I recommend keeping it on on a domain controller and gaming machines.

 One caveat with this is that if it takes the cloud too long to scan, the computer will just run the executable.
 Might wanna increase the timeout later to make it less theatric: